arouyan/docs/docs/getting-started.md

 ## Create cluster

-Once you have [cloud credentials](https://github.com/v1dm45/docs/blob/main/docs/getting-started.md#add-cloud-credentials) - you are ready to create a cluster.
-In cluster creation window you will have a few options to lay a base foundation for your cluster, which we will be able to further customize to your needs once a cluster is up and running.
+Once you have your [cloud credentials](https://github.com/v1dm45/docs/blob/main/docs/getting-started.md#add-cloud-credentials), you are ready to create a cluster.
+In the cluster creation window, you will have a few options to lay a base foundation for your cluster.
+We will further customize it to your needs once the cluster is up and running.

 **1. Cluster details**

 The new cluster will be created with the name and in the region you specify here.
-After the cluster is created, name and region can’t be changed.
+After the cluster is created, you can't change the name or region.

    - Name your cluster (2-50 symbols, only letters, numbers and hyphens allowed)